 Taking a year in industry also gives you the chance to demonstrate to employers that you are independent, capable and confident of adapting to a working environment.
-It can help you build links and networks with potential employers and possibly gain a job offer for when you graduate.
+It helps you to build links and networks with potential employers and possibly gain a job offer for when you graduate.

-Our year in industry students typically return for their final year of study with greater confidence and increased focus, as well as an improved work ethic and a range of transferrable skills which are soughtafter by graduate employers.
+Our year in industry students typically return for their final year of study with greater confidence and increased focus, as well as an improved work ethic and a range of transferable skills which are sought after by graduate employers.
 Many students achieve greatly improved academic marks in their final year after returning from a work placement.

 During the placement you will also study a year-long training in the workplace module, enabling you to reflect on your work goals, values and the skills you have gained on placement.
 You will also be supported by your placement tutor throughout the year.

 I developed my working knowledge of corporate finance and private equity during my placements at PwC and Dymon Asia Capital working on real-world business projects.

 We believe that applying for a professional work placement is a valuable part of the year in industry experience.
 You will develop important transferable skills that will help you to succeed when applying for, and working in, graduate jobs in the future.
 That’s why our students apply independently to employers and complete the training in the workplace module during their placement year too.